FIDE World Chess Championship 1948

 ← Previous | Timeline | Next →

 The FIDE World Chess Championship 1948 was a historic tournament held in The Hague and Moscow, organized after the death of Alexander Alekhine.
-Five top players competed: Botvinnik, Smyslov, Keres, Reshevsky, and Euwe.
-Botvinnik won decisively, becoming the ★6th Official World Chess Champion★.
+Five top players—Botvinnik, Smyslov, Keres, Reshevsky, and Euwe—competed to fill the vacant world title.
+Botvinnik’s decisive victory made him the ★6th Official World Chess Champion★.

 FIDE World Chess Championship 1948, Mikhail Botvinnik, Euwe playing Botvinnik during the 1948 World Chess Championship